databuk/Udacity-Data-Wrangling-Project/README.md

 - Dog lovers sentiment seem to agree with the ratings of the dog poster.

- -It appears that if the dog rating is very low or below 10, it’s more likely to be retweeted and liked less by dog lovers.
+- It appears that if the dog rating is very low or below 10, it’s more likely to be retweeted and liked less by dog lovers.